rohan-d3v/CSAv1/README.md

   - View Messages: View messages frorm contact admins page
  8) Contact Admins

-If you would like to deploy your own copy:
+<b>To deploy your own copy follow instructions below </b>
-Please note that this is deployment as far as I remember it might be different, if you run into errors, email me at rxr353@case.edu and I will get backk to you ASAP
+-Please note this is purely from memory,
+-The actual file changes are accurate but dependencies might not be met -Sorry!
+If you run into errors, pleasse email me: rxr353@case.edu

  1) Install apache2
  2) Install php5 in apache2